Visa document checklist4 photo pagesCountry

 Mexico visa 25x35mm (2.5x3.5cm or 1"x1.2")

-Use this page when the instructions mention 2.5x3.5cm or 1"x1.2" or the Mexico visa 25x35mm (2.5x3.5cm or 1"x1.2") wording and you want the editor to load the matching preset.
+Open this page when the instructions mention 2.5x3.5cm or 1"x1.2" or Mexico visa 25x35mm (2.5x3.5cm or 1"x1.2") and you want the matching preset ready in the editor.

 Open photo page